Our Friends Up North: NICU Medicine & Enteral Feeding Guidelines in Canada

 Kathleen Quellen, RN, BSN / December 2021

-Annie Duchemin, R.N., was recently hired as the Canadian National Education Manager for Medela.
-She is French Canadian and originally from Quebec City, now living in Mississauga, Canada.
+Annie Duchemin, R.N., is French Canadian and originally from Quebec City, now living in Mississauga, Canada.
 She has more than 30 years of clinical experience in NICU/Paediatric and Acute Care settings.
-Her last position was with Philips Healthcare Canada, where she spent five and a half years as a Clinical Application Specialist/Consultant for Patient Care Monitoring.
+Recently, she worked with Philips Healthcare Canada, where she spent five and a half years as a Clinical Application Specialist/Consultant for Patient Care Monitoring.
 She has successfully completed numerous largescale healthcare projects, which have required her to develop expertise and assume increased responsibilities in project management, team management, clinical education, the development of clinical evidence-based practice standards and policies for the NICU/Paediatric area, as well as organizational, interdisciplinary collaboration, and application of continuous improvement principles.

 Since she has a unique perspective on the inner workings of NICU and enteral feeding in Canada, I wanted to take the opportunity to chat with her about how things are done in her country and where Canadians are with the enteral safety product of ENFit.